Madama Butterfly

 The Musical Score.

 Puccini took great pride in using Japanese music elements in his opera.
-Apart from music theory, which was insufficient in Italy when it came to oriental music, he frequented two real Japanese: The great Sada Yacco who toured America and Europe between 1889 and 1902.
+Apart from music theory, which was insufficient in Italy when it came to oriental music, he frequented two real Japanese: The great Sada Yacco who toured America and Europe between 1899 and 1902.
 And the wife of the Japanese ambassador in Rome, Isako Oyama.

-Both presented him with traditions, usages, and cultural differences between the western world and Japan.
+Both presented him with traditions, usages, and cultural differences between the Western world and Japan.
 But they also sang songs and Puccini at least to some degree weaved these into the score.
 He didn’t understand the Japanese words but he understood the musical language.

 There are citations of Japanese songs in the opera, and there are a few Japanese drums as well as a gong.
 Most evident is the use of the pentatonic (five-tone) scale though.
-In the first act e.g after Butterfly’s first entrance, it is very obvious.
+In the first act e.g. after Butterfly’s first entrance, it is very obvious.
 And the third act begins with a Bb-D-E unison (All the instruments play the same note.).

 All Butterfly’s arias have the pentatonic scale.
 In particular the second, Che tua madre dovrà…